What is Portal for ArcGIS?

 To learn more about how Portal for ArcGIS works within the ArcGIS system, see The portal's role in ArcGIS.

-If you are just getting started with Portal for ArcGIS, review the following topics:
+If you are just getting started with Portal for ArcGIS, review Getting started with Portal for ArcGIS.

-The help system you are reading contains further information about how to use and administer Portal for ArcGIS once it has been installed.
+The help system you are reading contains further information about how to use Portal for ArcGIS once it has been installed.